 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Educating yourself about this serious brain injury and its potential dangers can lead to more prompt recognition if it happens to you or a loved one.
-Knowing the signs will help you avoid potential delay in evaluation and recovery.

 Millions of concussions occur each year.
 If you or a loved one suffer a blow to the head, watch for symptoms of a more severe brain injury.